Great Lakes Storm of 1913: Storm

 By November 7, a string of low-pressure centers in Canada had consolidated into a low-pressure center southwest of Lake Superior which became "Storm #1".
 At the same time, warm air pushed into the central Great Lakes from the south.
 By November 8, this storm was moving east through northern Lake Huron while strong northerly winds developed behind it over Lake Superior.
 By November 9, "Storm #2" had formed over the Carolinas and Virginia.
 The northern portion of this storm began sweeping warm moist Atlantic air over colder air in the Ohio area producing heavy snows.
 The northwest portion of this extremely powerful storm began creating strong winds from the north along the long axis of Lake Huron, building large waves.
-By November 10, twenty-four hours of such building had created immense waves which ships were subjected to along with the high winds as the center of the storm crossed north/northwest over Lake Erie near Toronto.
-Surface pressures went as low as 968.5 hectopascals (millibars), the lowest of the 1913 storm.
+By November 10, 24 hours of such building had created immense waves which ships were subjected to along with the high winds as the center of the storm crossed north/northwest over Lake Erie toward Toronto.
+Surface pressures went as low as 968.5 hectopascals (millibars), the lowest of the storm.

 Winds exceeding hurricane-force occurred over four of the Great Lakes for extended periods.
 Wave heights observed during the storm were estimated by observation rather than measurement; observations of regular waves exceeding 35 ft were corroborated by modern-day simulations which estimate these at 38 ft.
-Interaction between waves (such as those reflected from vertical shorelines) can nearly double wave heights; observations of such waves during the storm estimated some as high as 50 ft, including the one that crushed the bridge of L. C. Waldo.
+Interaction between waves (such as those reflected from vertical shorelines) can nearly double wave heights; observations of such waves during the storm estimated some as high as 50 ft.